-Make Animated GIFs from Movies in Mac OS X with Drag & Drop Ease
+Make Animated GIFs from Movies on Mac with Drag & Drop Ease

 Creating animated GIFs out of a movie file or or video usually requires a bit of effort, but now you can convert a movie into an animated GIF on a Mac with drag and drop simplicity, thanks to the aptly named Drop to GIF.

 Drop to GIF is a free app for Mac OS X which automates the entire animated GIF creation process, all you need to do is toss a movie file into the app and the conversion begins.
 The app is both extremely simple and effective, so if you’re looking to make quick work of gif creation using existing movie or video files, it’s an excellent choice to get started.

 How to Make Animated GIFs with Drop to GIF on Mac OS

 Here is how simple the movie conversion process to GIF is:

 - Get Drop to GIF from Github (free) and launch the app